Archives: Team Members

 About Nate

-Nate has been in the construction industry since 1999 and is currently WPI’s Senior Vice President.
+Nate has been in the construction industry since 1999 and is now WPI’s Chief Operating Officer.
 He began his career as an Intern at Raymond Interiors and then went to work for KHS&S as a Project Engineer.
 Nate worked his way up to Project Manager/Estimator then to Senior Project Manager.
 After time as a Senior Project Manager, Nate showed exceptional leadership ability and was promoted to Project Executive.
 From there he continued to move through the ranks and is now our Senior Vice President.

-Nate has worked on many projects in the Western United States.
-The one project that stands out for Nate would be the 40 million dollar Hospital OSHPD ILPD project in California that he was a part of.
+He has worked on many projects in the Western United States.
+The one project that stands out for Nate would be the 40-million-dollar Hospital OSHPD ILPD project in California that he was a part of.
 Nate remembers that there were many challenges on that project, but the challenges created opportunity for multiple innovations to be discovered.

 The biggest influencers in Nate’s life are his parents.
 They’ve always had a strong work ethic and given him positive guidance throughout the years.

-Nate enjoys spending time with family, hunting, hiking, carpentry work, riding his RZR side by side, shooting sporting clays and camping with his family (wife, daughter – age: 12, son – age: 8).
-The whole family keeps very busy with sporting and school events, but would love to go on a trip to Greece and Italy someday.
+Nate enjoys spending time hunting, hiking, doing carpentry work, riding his RZR side by side, shooting sporting clays and camping with his wife, daughter, and son.
+The whole family keeps very busy with sporting and school events but would love to go on a trip to Greece and Italy someday.

 Casey Coates